armory/docs/content/en/borealis/tutorial/cdaas-webhooks/webhook-github.md

 Note:

 * `name`: User-supplied name, in this tutorial `basicPing`; you use this name when you insert configuration to call this webhook.
-* `uriTemplate`: the format for this URI is in GitHub's [Create a repository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event).
+* `uriTemplate`: the format for this URI is in GitHub's [Create a repository dispatch event].
 Since this is a template, you can insert secrets in place of hardcoding parts of the URI.
 * `networkMode`: `direct` because the webhook endpoint is accessible via the internet
 * `headers`: For the `Authorization` value, use `token #{{secrets.github_webhook_token}}`.
 The secret name matches the name you used in the [Create credentials](#create-credentials) section.
-* `bodyTemplate.inline`: The format for this is defined in GitHub's [Create a repository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event).
+* `bodyTemplate.inline`: The format for this is defined in GitHub's [Create a repository dispatch event].

    - The `event_type` must match the `on.repository_dispatch.types` value in the `basicPing.yml` file.
    - The items in the `client_payload` dictionary depend on the functionality within the `basicPing.yml` file.
 The `basicPing` workflow looks for `callbackUri`.
 The `callbackUri` value is always `{{armory.callbackUri}}/callback`.
 Borealis dynamically generates and fills in `armory.callbackUri` at runtime.